grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 	* One of my test readers criticized the book for being too "male";
 		* But I believe the individualist male fantasy is validly compelling; it just needs to be adapted to not be racist, sexist, capitalist, and nationalist.
 		* Keep the violence though.
+	* Also life on the barren frontier (mentioned in article above):
+		* Deadliest Catch does this too: the individual out in the frontier landscape, their wits against mother nature
+			* (ignoring the gun nuts on the show)
+		* This is *important* work because Deadliest Catch is redeeming the male myth, without recourse to killing brown people with weapons.
+		* Redeeming the lone male myth is the BEST way to address the problems with it.
 * 'feminine' qualities vs 'masculine' qualities --- women who live on a dirty machine
 * fitzcorraldo: hauling explosive parts over a mountain
 * remember to include a lot of spatial description: the reader should be able to SEE the sub/spaces in their head.